looptailG/musescore-31edo-tuner/README.md

 ![image](https://github.com/looptailG/musescore-31edo-tuner/assets/99362337/b6343855-5eb4-4666-a231-aefb26eb4dbe)

-These notation systems are not mutually exclusive, the plugin can correctly tune a file which uses a mixture of them.
+These notation systems are not mutually exclusive, the plugin can correctly tune a score which uses a mixture of them.

 See [here](https://github.com/looptailG/musescore-31edo-tuner/wiki/Supported-Accidentals) for a list of every supported accidental.